These are the most frequently asked questions about Tremont School and our community.

 What are Tremont’s plans for accreditation?

 Tremont is a candidate for accreditation through the New England Association of Schools and Colleges (NEASC).
-We are currently in the midst of preparing our self-study and will welcome the NEASC visiting team for a site visit in the spring of 2016.

 How does the Tremont School meet the needs of a diverse population?